-Application deadline is March 1 for both U.S. and international students; February 1 for those seeking assistantships.
-Applications for spring entry are due November 1.
-Students are admitted for the fall and spring semesters only.
+Other Relevant Information: Application deadline is April 1 for both U.S. and international students; February 1 for those seeking assistantships.
+Students are admitted for the fall semester only.

 The English department has a long tradition of academic and literary excellence, including its heritage of writers from Guy Owen to Lee Smith, its publishing of the Southern Poetry Review, The John Donne Journal, Free Verse, and Obsidian.
 The strength of NCSU in the sciences offers students the opportunity to do creative work that engages with issues of technology and its effect on individuals and institutions that are not typically addressed in fine arts programs.